FRC1076/Testbed-Multi-Motor-Controller/README.md

 There is a mode switch which can choose to drive two motors with the same controls, or drive the motors with separate controls.

-The device has 2 knobs for speed control, two switches to choose between forward and backward, and an additional mode switch.
+The device has 2 knobs for speed control, two switches to choose between forward and backward, and a master switch